Passing by Nella Larsen (1929)

 By Nava Atlas | On April 2, 2020 | Updated January 12, 2024 | Comments (0)

 Passing by Nella Larsen (1891 – 1964), published in 1929, is one of the most iconic novels of the Harlem Renaissance era, the New York City-centered movement that celebrated the ascendence of Black writers, artists, and performers.

 As the daughter of a white Danish immigrant mother and a mixed-race father from the Danish West Indies, the theme of Nella Larsen’s life, and in effect, her work, was a sense of non-belonging — not to any community, nor even to her immediate family.

-Larsen was the first African-American woman to graduate from library school and to receive the Guggenheim Fellowship for creative writing.
+Larsen was the first woman of color to graduate from library school and to receive the Guggenheim Fellowship for creative writing.

 Though her first novel, Quicksand (1928), contained more obviously autobiographical elements, Passing also reflected Larsen’s lifelong sense of alienation and search for identity.